-Step 4: Make a Resume and Cover Letter that gets the right attention
+Step 4: Make a resume and cover letter that get the right attention

-- Resume: Also known as a CV, this is an outline of your job history, starting with the most recent.
+- Resume: Also known as a CV, this is an outline of your job history, starting with the most recent role.
 Keep the descriptions short, to the point and relevant to the job you are applying for.
-Format the layout to your own unique, professional style so that it won’t look like others.
+Format the layout to your own unique, professional style so that it won’t look like other resumes.

-- Cover Letter: Clear, concise and easy to read; try and keep this shorter than one page.
-This is essentially a letter directed to the person responsible for hiring and allows you to provide a more in-depth description of yourself, detail why you would like to work with the prospecting employer and explain how you align with each of the selection criteria.
+- Cover letter: This is essentially a letter directed to the person responsible for hiring and allows you to provide a more in-depth description of yourself, detail why you would like to work with the employer and explain how you align with each of the selection criteria.
+Make your cover letter clear, concise and easy to read, and try and keep it shorter than one page.

 Step 5: After you submit your application, follow it up

-Put yourself in their shoes; the employer has to filter through an abundance of applications often on top of their usual workload.
-If you have not heard back in a week or two after application close it is ok to make a polite enquiry.
+Put yourself in your employer’s shoes; they have to filter through an abundance of applications, often on top of their usual workload.
+If you have not heard back in a week or two after applications close, it is more than OK to make a polite enquiry.
 It shows that you are eager and have taken the initiative to be proactive.
 Employers appreciate those who are driven and determined.

 Step 6: Prepare for the interview